segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 100 December 12, 2018

+**Today's Progress**: I fixed the appearance of my buttons, I adjusted the width of the products in my shop, I managed to get my color to stretch all the way to the bottom of my page (which was a slightly different problem than keeping the footer at the bottom, but I used similar tactics).
+I discovered that I had neglected to designate pixels in one of my margins, so the browser was ignoring that rule.
+It was causing my products to be smooshed up against the edge of the display on very small screens, so I fixed that.
+I tweaked some more spacing issues, and added my mug to the sidebar so everyone can see me.

+**Thoughts**: I'm calling it done.
+I will probably find more things to tweak as I add content and products, but as it is, I'm pretty happy with it.

 ### Day 99 December 10, 2018

 **Today's Progress**: I believe I have the navigation bar working exactly how I want it.
 I also tweaked my header a bit.
 At a small subset of widths, it was a little funky.
 Oh dear.
 I see that my search button looks funny now.
 Well, that will have to wait until tomorrow.
 Also for tommorrow is to correct the widths of my single pages.
 I took down the sidebar for them, but now there is empty space.